awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

       Please enter your option [1-9]:
       ```

    1. Enter option 2\.
-This displays current network information and a submenu to make changes to the network settings\.
+This displays current network information and a submenu for making changes to the network settings\.
 The output should resemble the following:

       ```
       Current network configuration: DHCP